Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

+Two independent and contemporaneous papers are closest to our work. \cite{lin2025competition} identifies correlated exploration as one mechanism through which misspecified pricing algorithms generate supra-competitive prices. \cite{yang2026driven} focuses on price imitation as a mechanism that can push prices toward collusive outcomes.
+Both papers focus on symmetric linear-demand environments.
+In contrast, our framework allows for more general demand systems such as MNL, arbitrary partial-feedback structures, and a broad class of experimentation schemes.
+To the best of our knowledge, ours is the first paper to show that feedback and experimentation structures jointly induce an endogenous conjectural-variations equilibrium.
+This perspective also shows that non-Nash outcomes need not be supra-competitive, even with correlated experimentation: under partial feedback, the induced conjectures can be negative and prices may fall below the Nash benchmark.

-\paragraph{Conjectural Variations (CV) and CV Equilibria. } The analysis of players’ behavior in oligopoly games has a long history.
+\textbf{Conjectural Variations (CV) and CV Equilibria. } The analysis of players’ behavior in oligopoly games has a long history.
 An early work \cite{bowley1924mathematical} introduced the concept of conjectural variations (CV), which provided a static benchmark to think about competitors' behaviors.
 Since its introduction, the concept has been explored and discussed in the academic literature for several decades (see \cite{perry1982oligopoly,figuieres2004theory,vives1999oligopoly}).
 A common critique of CV equilibria is that conjectures are interpreted as psychological conjectures about rivals’ responses, which need not coincide with the true strategic environment.
 To address this, \cite{bresnahan1981duopoly} formally introduced the concept of consistent conjectures, requiring that players' conjectures coincide with the actual slope of reaction functions in equilibrium.
 Even with this criticism, \cite{cabral1995conjectural} argues that the CV can be regarded as a reduced-form of dynamic games.
+Relatedly, \cite{brown2023competition} shows that pricing algorithms can induce conjectural-variations-type outcomes through commitment to pricing rules that react to rivals' prices.
+Our mechanism is different: conjectures arise from biased demand learning induced by feedback and experimentation.
 Recently, \cite{calderone2023consistent} integrates the concept of (consistent) CV into the study of control and learning systems.
 They analyze the local stability properties of the dynamics around (consistent) CV equilibria.